Peacock is an American video streaming service run by NBCUniversal, featuring content primarily from NBCUniversal studios and other third parties.

 The VPN will assign you a US-based IP address which will trick the streaming service into thinking that you’re located in the US and thus you will be able to use the service without any restrictions.

-If you’re having issues watching Peacock with a VPN, we are here to help you with a list of solutions that should work.
+You may have also stumbled upon this message: “Sorry, accessing Peacock through a VPN is restricted.”
+If that’s the case or you’re having other issues watching Peacock with a VPN, we are here to help you with a list of solutions that work.

 What can I do if Peacock is not working with VPN?